 Where do servals live?

 Servals are common on savannas where there is plenty of water.
 They prefer areas of bush, tall grass, and dry reed beds near streams, but they are also found in high-altitude moorlands and bamboo thickets.
-It is found in most parts of Africa, with the exception of Central Equatorial Africa, the very Southern part of the continent, and the Sahara region.
+They are found in most parts of Africa, with the exception of Central Equatorial Africa, the very Southern part of the continent, and the Sahara region.

-Tags: Benin, Botswana, Burkina Faso, DRC, Kenya, Mozambique, Namibia, Niger, Rwanda, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, East Africa, Southern Africa, West/Central Africa, Kazungula, Kilimanjaro, Limpopo, Regional Parc W, Samburu, Cameroon
+Tags: Serval, Benin, Botswana, Burkina Faso, Cameroon, DRC, Ethiopia, Kenya, Mozambique, Namibia, Niger, Rwanda, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, Kazungula, Kilimanjaro, Limpopo, Regional Parc W, Samburu, East Africa, Southern Africa

 View Africa | Habitat